shashwat2048/SassyClock/README.md

 # SassyClock
-created a user friendly all in one clock app having stop watch, timer, alarm and digital clock funtionality
+created a user friendly all in one clock app having stop watch, timer, alarm and digital clock functionality